Working hard in the background...

 Here’s an overview of all the perks included on the Scotiabank American Express Card:

-Obviously, the first best perk worth mentioning is the fact that the Scotiabank American Express Card has no annual fee.
+Obviously, one of the first best perks worth mentioning is the fact that the Scotiabank American Express Card has no annual fee.
 Along with having low income requirements, this makes the card accessible to all types of applicants.

 What makes this card even more tempting is the fact that it's also one of the top earning no-fee credit cards in Canada.